 I live in the UK, currently in London.
-I make live art, performance lectures, interventions and live role-playing games, mainly for communities and audiences outside of conventional gallery or performance spaces.
-I like folklore, magic, silly costumes, museums, absurdity, the uncanny valley, and making machines and systems do things their makers wouldn’t approve of.
-The latest updates about my work are on the Blog/News page, or scroll down this page.
+I make live art, performance lectures, interventions, participatory experiences and live role-playing games, mainly for communities and audiences outside of conventional gallery or performance spaces.
+I like folklore, magic, silly costumes, museums, absurdity, the uncanny valley, doing things that help people think, improving the world incrementally, and making machines and systems do things their makers wouldn’t approve of.
+The latest updates about my work are in the Blog/News section, or scroll down this page.

-Summer-Autumn 2020: A slight recovery: DoxBox trustbot at Electric Dreams online festival in August, online with the Open Data Institute this September and November, and a very queer (in every sense of the word) LARP for the Brontë Parsonage Museum in West Yorkshire.
+Summer-Autumn 2020: A slight recovery: DoxBox trustbot via Electric Dreams international online festival in August chatted to people all over the world including Europe, the USA, Africa and Australia, online with thousands of attendees at the Open Data Institute September and November, and a very queer (in every sense of the word) LARP for the Brontë Parsonage Museum in West Yorkshire.

 2018-2019 I was research artist in residence at The Open Data Institute in London, developing DoxBox trustbot: a tech drag AI for playing with digital ethics, with performances in London at Furtherfield’s Citizen Sci Fi Future Fair and the ODI’s Annual Summit.
-I worked on the fourth year (!) of The Portland Office for Imaginary History, performed livea lot, compiled a-n’s online resource on mental health, and I was part of The Bank Job team, a community arts project about money and debt in the community I actually live in, which won the Artquest Workweek Prize for artist-led projects and wrote off £1.2 million of local people’s debts.
+The Portland Office for Imaginary History returned, I performed live a lot, compiled a-n’s online resource on mental health, and I was part of the Bank Job team, a community arts project about money and debt in the east London community I actually live in, which won the Artquest Workweek Prize for artist-led projects and wrote off £1.2 million of local people’s debts.
+I’m also in the feature-length Bank Job documentary that is available to buy and stream.
 You can read my writing about independent artists and artist-led projects in every issue of Sluice magazine.